Skip to content

 Convert COCO into YOLO Format

-Use to convert COCO JSON annotations into proper YOLO format.
-For object detection (bounding box) datasets, use_segments and use_keypoints should both be False
+Use this to convert COCO JSON annotations into the YOLO format.
+For object detection (bounding box) datasets, set both use_segments and use_keypoints to False.

 from ultralytics.data.converter import convert_coco